reynoldsnlp/hfst/README.rst

 licences.
 If you are going to redistribute the HFST library you compiled, make sure there are no clashes in the licences of the linked libraries.

-If you are checking out the development versions from SVN you must first create and install the necessary autotools files from the host system:
+If you are checking out the development versions from GIT you must first create and install the necessary autotools files from the host system:

   autoreconf -i